ssm-econ/ssm-econ.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a 4th year PhD student in Economics at the University of Texas at Austin.
-I am interested in monetary economics.
-I am interested in statistical learning in time-series analysis and bayesian econometrics.
-My research focuses on how Central Banks learn about the dynamics of the economy while trying to implement optimal policy conditional on its beliefs.
+I am a 6th year PhD student in Economics at the University of Texas at Austin.
+I work primarily in monetary policy.
+My research focuses on the role of learning in macroeconomic dynamics.
+I am interested in statistical learning, structural time-series analysis and modeling expectations.
+I will be on the 2025-26 Job Market.

 Professional footprint
 ======